yreynhout/AggregateSource/docs/backlog.md

 - [DESIGN] StreamSource - Reading from sql
 - [DESIGN] StreamSource - Readonly resource oriented API using Nancy
 - Extend SampleSource with an async sample.
+- DRY up those repos, there's a SlicedEventStreamReader in them (bonus, we can test this thing separately).
+- Build a realistic app on top of this API that shows off entities, aggregates, testing, bulk loading.